siimsek/Android-Debloater/README.md

 4. Extract Files

-5. Open "Debloat.bat" and Feel Freedom! :D
+5. If u are Rooted user open "ROOT-Debloat.bat" , if u are NONROOTed user then open "NONROOT-Debloat.bat" and Feel Freedom! :D

+6. If u want to revert changes.
+Open "Revoke.bat" file.

 ## Apps going to be Disabled: